near/nearcore/docs/architecture/gas/README.md

 Not all runtime parameters are directly related to gas costs.
 Here is a brief overview.

-- **Gas economics config**: Defines the conversion rate when purchasing gas with NEAR tokens and how gas rewards are split.
+- **Gas economics config:** Defines the conversion rate when purchasing gas with NEAR tokens and how gas rewards are split.
-- **Storage usage config**: Costs in tokens, not gas, for storing data on chain.
+- **Storage usage config:** Costs in tokens, not gas, for storing data on chain.
-- **Account creation config**: Rules for account creation.
+- **Account creation config:** Rules for account creation.
-- **Smart contract limits**: Rules for WASM execution.
+- **Smart contract limits:** Rules for WASM execution.

 None of the above define any gas costs directly.
 But there can be interplay between those parameters and gas costs.
 For example, the limits on smart